Riversweep 2022 is cancelled due to the rain expected from Hurricane Ian. Learn how you can still participate in a cleanup this fall.

 For decades, citizens around the Catawba River Basin have been cleaning up their river, lakes, creeks, and streams to make sure their waterways look beautiful, are safe for swimming and fishing, and are free of pollution.

 The Catawba Riversweep is one day a year when citizens from all over the Catawba-Wateree River Basin come together to clean up on the same day.
-October 1, 2022 will be a day when thousands of neighbors come together at dozens of sites from Lake James to Lake Wateree and everywhere in between.
+October 5, 2024 will be a day when thousands of neighbors come together at dozens of sites from Lake James to Lake Wateree and everywhere in between.
 It will be a day of hard work, fun, fellowship, and action!

 Beginning in 2020, all of these local organizing groups began coming together to show their communities the impact that collaboration and cooperation can have on the health and cleanliness of our River.
-Once again in 2021, at dozens of sites across 26 counties in North and South Carolina, thousands of volunteers will take 3 hours out of their busy lives to make a positive impact on their community, their environment, and their drinking water.

 With just 3 short hours of your time, you too can say “I AM A RIVERKEEPER!”
 You can register as an individual, a business, a school, a church, a neighborhood, or a group of friends today and be a part of the largest river cleanup in the Southeast.